Thu 7 May 2026

 Hosted by The Leeds Teaching Hospitals NHS Trust

-Leeds’ Private Patient Unit team will share insight with all attendees into their ongoing development journey, including infrastructure and governance improvements, approaches to securing executive buy-in, and lessons learned in progressing capital plans.
-You will also have the opportunity to take part in a concept walkthrough, with plans and designs showcasing how the service is evolving and what future development could look like in practice.
+Leeds’ Private Patient Unit team shared insight with all attendees into their ongoing development journey, including infrastructure and governance improvements, approaches to securing executive buy-in, and lessons learned in progressing capital plans.
+The participants also had the opportunity to take part in a concept walkthrough, with plans and designs showcasing how the service is evolving and what future development could look like in practice.

-Hosting the event within a working NHS trust environment provides valuable context for discussion, will allow attendees to see first-hand how private patient activity operates alongside NHS services and to benchmark your own plans against a live development programme.
+Hosting the event within a working NHS trust environment provides valuable context for discussion, allows attendees to see first-hand how private patient activity operates alongside NHS services and to benchmark your own plans against a live development programme.

 Thank you to our conference hosts: